 Prosthesis choices in the Anterior Hip Replacement

-What is the Anterior Hip Replacement made of?
+What is a Hip Replacement made of?

 A hip joint is basically a ball and socket joint, and a hip replacement is designed to replace this normal anatomy.